michelmansour/virgil/README.md

 Then build the client:

 ```
-npm install -g browserify # if you don't already have it
+npm install -g browserify watchify # if you don't already have them
 cd client
 npm install
+npm run watch # for development mode
+# or
-npm run build
+npm run build # for production mode
 ```

 Finally, navigate to localhost:3000